AI Has Taste

 When you ask an AI to design a landing page, it produces something clean, well-proportioned, with a three-column layout and the back button placed on the left of the screen.
 The typography works.
 The spacing breathes.
 The hierarchy scans.
 Nobody would call it ugly, and nobody would call it surprising.
 It has taste — statistical taste.
 It has learned from millions of examples which decisions land in the acceptable zone, and it reproduces that zone with mechanical consistency.

 This is not a criticism.
 The middle is profitable, professional, and functional.
 But it is not where new directions come from.
+New directions come from the edges.

 Judgement Acts On the Curve